anhadlamba30/AutoPhish/README.md

 ## 🧭 Future Vision

-AutoPhish isn't just a demo — it's a security assistant roadmap.

 - 🧩 Outlook Plugin: Direct integration with enterprise Outlook environments

 - 🛠️ Tool-Calling LLM: To trigger actions like auto-reply, quarantine, IT report